stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 On the other hand, using an algorithm which is directly discriminatory or uses redundant encoding is intrinsically unfair on the level of individuals.
 I don't like this very much either.

-I'm really just confused on the topic.
+I'm now really confused on the topic.